ShuhaoZhangTony/ShuhaoZhangTony.github.io/_pages/Home.md

 <h2> Prospective Students/Collaborators </h2>

 I lead the <I>intellistream</I> team.
 Our vision is to enable fast streaming processes at every aspect of big data analytics: mining, learning, inferring, storing, querying and so on.
+Research Fellow/Research Assistant/Interns positions available.
+Please send me your research proposal for a discussion.

 I'm looking for students/collaborators to work on the following research prototypes:
 <a href="https://github.com/ShuhaoZhangTony/AllianceDB">AlianceDB (Very Efficient Stream Processing Operations on Modern Hardware)</a>, <a href="https://github.com/Xtra-Computing/briskstream">TStream (State-of-the-art Transactional Stream Processing System on Multicore CPUs)</a>.
-The general research topics include ``<query parser and compiler>``, ``<system runtime optimisation>``.
+The general research topics include `query parser and compiler`, `hardware-conscious system optimisation`, and , `parallel and distributed online machine learning/stream data mining`.

 You may propose related topics but they should be related to the topic of <a href="https://medium.com/stream-processing/what-is-stream-processing-1eadfca11b97"> stream processing </a>.
 My apologise that I may not response to requests if the proposals are out of my interests.